Set up Varnish reverse HTTP proxy

 1.4 Install missing library libjemalloc1_3.6.0

-If you try to install Varnish with apt install
+If you try to install Varnish with apt install at this point, you

 will receive the following error: